-1. Commends the Secretary-General for the publication of the second revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals in the six official languages of the United Nations, in book form9 and on CD-ROM,10 and its availability together with related information material on the website of the Economic Commission for Europe, which provides secretariat services to the Committee;5

-2. Expresses its deep appreciation to the Committee, the Economic Commission for Europe, United Nations programmes, specialized agencies and other organizations concerned for their fruitful cooperation and their commitment to the implementation of the Globally Harmonized System of Classification and Labelling of Chemicals;

-3. Requests the Secretary-General:

-(a) To circulate the amendments11 to the second revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals to the Governments of Member States, the specialized agencies and other international organizations concerned;

-(b) To publish the third revised edition12 of the Globally Harmonized System of Classification and Labelling of Chemicals in all the official languages of the United Nations in the most cost-effective manner no later
+- 1. Commends the Secretary-General for the publication of the third revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals in the six official languages of the United Nations, in book form10 and on CD-ROM, and its availability together with related information material on the website of the Economic Commission for Europe,5 which provides secretariat services to the Committee; - 2.
+Expresses its deep appreciation to the Committee, the Economic Commission for Europe, United Nations programmes, specialized agencies and other organizations concerned for their fruitful cooperation and their commitment to the implementation of the Globally Harmonized System of Classification and Labelling of Chemicals; - 3.
+Requests the Secretary-General: - (a) To circulate the amendments11 to the third revised edition of the Globally Harmonized System of Classification and Labelling of Chemicals to the Governments of Member States, the specialized agencies and other international organizations concerned; - (b) To publish the fourth revised edition12 of the Globally Harmonized System of Classification and Labelling of Chemicals in all the official languages of the United Nations in the most cost-effective manner no later than the end of 2011 and to make it available on CD-ROM and on the website of the Economic Commission for Europe; - (c) To continue to make information on the implementation of the Globally Harmonized System available on the website of the Economic Commission for Europe;7 - 4.
+Invites Governments that have not yet done so to take the necessary steps, through appropriate national procedures and/or legislation, to implement the Globally Harmonized System of Classification and Labelling of Chemicals as soon as possible;

-9 United Nations publication, Sales No. E.07.II.E.5 and corrigendum.
+10 United Nations publication, Sales No. E.09.II.E.10 and corrigenda.